 In a study of debt and its relation to suicidal behavior among the population in Finland, the findings were dramatic evidence of the links among debt, mental disorders, and suicidal tendencies.

-A study titled “Debt and suicidal behaviour in the Finnish general population” found that “of those with a mental disorder, 23 percent were in debt (compared with 8 percent of those without disorder), and 10 percent had had a utility disconnected (compared with 3 percent without).
-The more debts people had, the more likely they were to have some form of mental disorder, even after adjustment for income and other socio-demographic variables.”
-The study also found that “people with six or more separate debts had a six-fold increase in mental disorder after adjustment for income.”
+Much like the recent British report hyperlinked at the top of this page, a 2007 study titled "Debt and suicidal behaviour in the Finnish general population" found that "of those with a mental disorder, 23 percent were in debt (compared with 8 percent of those without disorder), and 10 percent had had a utility disconnected (compared with 3 percent without).
+The more debts people had, the more likely they were to have some form of mental disorder, even after adjustment for income and other socio-demographic variables."
+The study also found that "people with six or more separate debts had a six-fold increase in mental disorder after adjustment for income."

 Online Resources for Depression